 Marquet is clear on her profit margins, as all marketers should be.
 “For every dollar invested in promoted pins [on Pinterest], I generate about $1.30 in revenue.
 I also invest in email marketing software, which is about $600 a month.
 I use Leadpages for landing page software to capture leads, which is about $30 a month, and social media automation, which is about $79 a month.”

-Like many business owners, Marquet was unsure of marketing ROI when she started her businesses, so she was a little nervous about allocating any budget.
-She started off with a $500 budget and tested Google and Facebook ads, but she learned those places are not where her target customers spend the most time; they are very active on Pinterest instead.
+Like many entrepreneurs and small business owners, Marquet was unsure of marketing ROI when she started her businesses, so she was a little nervous about allocating any budget.
+She started off with a $500 budget and tested Google and Facebook ads, but she learned those platforms are not where her target customers spend the most time; they are very active on Pinterest instead.

-Based on her experience, Marquet thinks any business should allocate at least 10% of its gross revenue for marketing and advertising, but 12% is best if it has the ability to invest this much.
+Based on her experience, Marquet thinks any business should allocate at least 10% of its gross revenue for marketing and advertising, but 12% is best if it can invest this much.

 For extra assistance, a marketing budget template can be useful.
 Here are some resources that offer marketing budget templates: